Laura's Family Child Care

 I ask that children be dressed in comfortable clothes that can get dirty so that they are free to play.
 Parents will need to dress their children in clothing appropriate to the season and the weather.
 For comfort on outings to the park, and to protect children from injury children will need to wear socks and closed toed shoes.

 Children are building their immune systems and tend to get sick more often than adults.
 I will accept children with runny noses or minor ailments, that are not contagious and that do not meet the criteria below, for a maximum of 2 days so long as the child is feeling well enough to participate in regular activities and does not require more care than I can provide in a group care setting.
 Regulations do not allow me to care for a child who should be excluded for contagious illness.
-Children with the following conditions will not be allowed into the child care home:
+Children with the following conditions will need to stay home until they are well: